 Yoga for Core Strength

-To open and strengthen the solar plexus try practicing bow pose, upward facing dog, cobra and Warrior I. Twists are also important for the digestive organs so include seated or reclining twists and revolved Triangle.
+To open and strengthen the solar plexus practice poses such as Bow Pose, Upward Facing Dog, Cobra and Warrior I. Twists are also important for the digestive organs so include seated or reclining twists and Revolved Triangle.

 Affirm Your Personal Power

 Reclaim your personal power by starting your morning with one of these affirmations:

 - “I make my own decisions with confidence and conviction”